 As a single dose of neflamapimod was utilized in the trial, pre-specified pharmacokinetic pharmacodynamic (PK-PD) analyses were conducted to evaluate the results for potential dose-dependency.
 These analyses showed improvement, relative to the placebo group, in tests of episodic memory in neflamapimod-treated patients with the highest (top quartile) trough plasma drug concentrations; with positive trends evident both for the primary endpoint (combined change in z-scores of HVLT total recall and delayed recall) and the major secondary endpoint of change in Wechsler Memory Scale Combined Immediate and Delayed Recall composites.

-"The demonstrated positive effects on the AscenD-LB study’s primary endpoint, cognition, and as well as on a number of secondary endpoints, establishes proof-of-concept for neflamapimod as a possible treatment for patients with dementia with Lewy bodies.
-If these findings are confirmed in phase 3 clinical studies, neflamapimod could potentially become the first approved therapy for this devastating disease.
+"The positive effects in the AscenD-LB clinical study on cognitive and motor function demonstrate neflamapimod has potential as a treatment for patients with dementia with Lewy bodies.
+If these findings are confirmed in phase 2b and phase 3 clinical studies, neflamapimod could become the first approved therapy for this devastating disease.
 DLB is not only the second most common neurodegenerative dementia but is also associated with substantial reduction of patient quality of life and high caregiver burden.”